JUMP AHEAD

 A battery’s usable (net) capacity is the amount of electricity the car can access.

-See more about EV battery design.
+See more about EV battery replacement.

 Efficiency differences in EVs with similar Range and Battery